BASIC TRAINING

 I am proud of my own organization.
 I will do all I can to make it the

 finest unit of the Army.
 I will be loyal to those under whom I serve.
+I will

 do my full part to carry out orders and instructions given to me or my unit.